flox/floxdocs/docs/tutorials/sharing-environments.md

 ## Sharing with containers

-Flox can render that environment as an OCI container runtime suitable for use with containerd, docker, kubernetes, nomad, and more.
+Flox can render that environment as an OCI container runtime suitable for use with containerd, Docker, Kubernetes, Nomad, and more.

 Let's create a container image from the `example-environment` we have been working with.

 To render your environment to a container, run `flox containerize`.
-This command will pipe the container image to stdout for usage with `docker load`:
+This command will pipe the container image to STDOUT for usage with `docker load`:

 ``` { .console }
 $ flox containerize | docker load # (1)!